 Let’s sum it up.
 How much do Maine Coon cats cost?
 A lot!
 Because you need to pay for cat furniture, grooming supplies, food, litter, toys, health care, vet fees… the list goes on and on.
 If you have a spare $1k for a Maine Coon kitty think about the other costs as well.
 Buying a cat just because it looks cool and neglecting all other details is one of the worst decisions a pet parent can ever make!

 Maine Coon Health Problems And Nutrition

 Hip dysplasia is common and may lead to lameness.
-Another inherited health problem is a type of a heart disease, known as hypertrophic cardiomyopathy.
+Another inherited health problem is a type of heart disease, known as hypertrophic cardiomyopathy.
 Polycystic kidney disease, renal failure, and spinal muscular atrophy are also common for these felines.

 Maintaining the health and happiness of your Maine Coon kitty should always come as your priority.
-This notoriously large cat has unique dietary needs and requires high quality cat foods.
+This notoriously large cat has unique dietary needs and requires high-quality cat foods.

-In order to make sure your kitty is growing healthy and thriving, don’t ever opt for cheaper products.
+To make sure your kitty is growing healthy and thriving, don’t ever opt for cheaper products.
 Don’t miss a scheduled appointment with your vet and don’t forget to regularly groom your pet.

 3 thoughts on “Maine Coon Cat Facts: Origins, Colors, Price, Health Issues, Nutrition”

 After reading your article it was obvious my cat was a Maine coon.
 While at the vet someone pointed out the M on her forehead.
 But she has the most luxurious fur and is already bigger at 6 months than most other cats I know that are full grown.
 Great article thanks for the information.